qgerman2/archlinux-ps4-notes/README.md

 copy the kernel bzImage and initramfz image onto the first partition

-from where you should be good to go on your ps4, take the usb/ssd onto the console and launch the mira and linux payloads
+from here you should be good to go on your ps4, take the usb/ssd onto the console and launch the mira and linux payloads

-use iwd to connect to the a wifi network
+use iwd to connect to a wifi network

 install plasma-desktop
 install the video drivers https://github.com/Ps3itaTeam/ps4linux-video-drivers